GeniusPilot2016/NeoBleeper/docs/MANUAL.md

       **Fallback Message:** Suggests using an alternative sound device if no sound is heard from system speaker.

   - ### Creating Sounds Settings
-    This tab is dedicated to configuring how NeoBleeper generates audio beeps using your systems sound capabilities.
+    This tab is dedicated to configuring how NeoBleeper generates audio beeps using your system's sound capabilities.
 It offers both technical control and creative flexibility for shaping the tone and texture of the sounds you produce.

     ![image](https://github.com/user-attachments/assets/f35e02a4-c1e3-4d03-9b02-bc4db01f6cdd)

     - #### Use sound device to create beep:
-      A checkbox that enables or disables the use of your systems sound device for beep generation instead of system speaker.
+      A checkbox that enables or disables the use of your system's sound device for beep generation instead of system speaker.
 When unchecked, NeoBleeper uses system speaker for creating sound.
 Enabling this option allows for richer, waveform-based sound synthesis.

     - #### Beep Creation from Sound Device Settings
       - ##### Tone Waveform Selection